rsc-cis133DA-in-v12/CIS133DA-L8-Project-Template/README.md

 # Lesson 8 Project
-This week, the computer company client is asking you to remove the internal CSS and use external CSS so that the colors could be easily edited by the company in the future.
-They’ve provided a template as a jump start for making a page they'd like to have included in their website, an About page.
+For this project, the computer company client is asking you to remove the internal CSS and use external CSS so that colors can be easily edited by the company in the future.
+They’ve provided a template as a starting point for making a new page that they'd like to have included on their website, an About page.
 You will be making the About page in this lesson according to the directions provided below.

-Make sure you save and test your web page frequently this lesson, making sure that all elements within the web page are working and displaying correctly before you submit this project.
+Make sure you save and test your web page frequently throughout this lesson, including syncing it to GitHub and applying Commits.
+Make sure that all elements within the web page are working and displaying correctly by using the **Preview** pane in VS Code.

 ## Project Prep
 1. If you haven't done so already, clone the repo to your computer within your course folder.